The Real Estate Commission Structure: How Flat Fees, Splits, And Thresholds Will Motivate Your Agents

 Standard commission tiers generally jump between two or three levels.

 You can further motivate agents with a final commission tier of 100%.
 This is sometimes known as a capped commission split.
-This motivates top-producing agents by giving them the opportunity to keep all their commission.
+This motivates top-producing agents by giving them the opportunity to keep their total commission.

 Real estate brokers wanting to offer this may want to make it a stretch goal—something they grant agents once they have earned significant commissions.